rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### first
-- Used by modules: sku_outbound, purchase
+- Used by modules: purchase, sku_outbound
 - Files: 2
 - Functions using this table:
   - get_gst_rate_for_sku in puvi-backend/puvi-backend-main/modules/sku_outbound.py